Skip to main content

 Each treatment center will have their own guidelines, but here are some frequently discussed topics when it comes to posttreatment LUTATHERA radiation precautions.

-Icon of a person sitting on the toilet
+Icon of a person sitting on a toilet

 Using the toilet

-For at least 3 days, patients should use the toilet in a seated position and flush the toilet twice after use.1
+For at least 3 days, patients should use the toilet in a seated position and flush the toilet twice after use.5

 Icon of a shower head

 For at least 7 days, patients should shower daily.
-Patients should use separate towels and washcloths.1,2
+For at least 3 days, patients should use separate towels and washcloths and wash laundry separately from the rest of their household.5,6

 Icon of a person lying in bed